-Article L.212-1 of the Consumer Code states that the conformity guarantee applies to any sale contracts pertaining to movable tangible properties entered into between professionals and consumers.
+Article L.212-1 of the Consumer Code states that the conformity guarantee applies to any sale contracts pertaining to movable tangible properties, including goods with digital elements, entered into between professionals and consumers.

 The liability of the professional is not fault-based.
 Thus, as long as the claimant demonstrates that the product does not comply with the contractual provisions, the professional should be held responsible.